Catalpa: GC for a Low-Variance Software Stack: Data Availability

 This section presents a set of controlled experiments that are intended to evaluate the end-to-end statistical behaviors of the \bosque runtime, the influence of the \gc collector on this behavior, and, specifically, how close to ideal memoryless execution the \gc runtime comes.

-The first experiment is an analysis of the application response time distributions, as opposed to just collector pause time distributions, for each benchmark.
-These values represent the user experienced latency.
-As described previously, each benchmark consists of a task list with expected execution times centered around \ms{50} -- these tasks are either a uniform list of tasks in the core benchmarks or a mixed list of tasks in the \cf{Server} benchmark. \Cref{tab:appdistribution} shows the $50^{\text{th}}$, $95^{\text{th}}$, and $99^{\text{th}}$ percentile response times for each task on over the benchmarks.
+The first experiment examines the end-to-end latency distributions of the core benchmarks (as opposed to simply the collector latency behaviors).
+To evaluate this we created incrementalized versions of the three benchmarks, \cf{nbody-i}, \cf{raytracer-i}, and \cf{db-i}, based on the corresponding core benchmarks.
+These incrementalized benchmarks are designed to run a series of small tasks, each expected with a roughly \ms{50} median completion time, mimicking a service responding to various requests.
+Using these incrementalized benchmarks we can measure the end-to-end latency distributions of the applications when run under the \gc collector.

-The results in \Cref{tab:appdistribution} show that the $50^{\text{th}}$ percentile times for each of the core benchmarks are near \ms{50} as expected.
-Critically, the $95^{\text{th}}$ and $99^{\text{th}}$ percentile time tails are very tight, with the $95^{\text{th}}$ percentile being under a $7\%$ increase over the $50^{\text{th}}$ percentile and staying under \ms{57} even for $99^{\text{th}}$ percentiles.
+The results of this experiment are shown in \Cref{tab:appdistribution} which shows the $50^{\text{th}}$, $95^{\text{th}}$, and $99^{\text{th}}$ percentile response times for each task on over the benchmarks.
+As can be seen in this table the response times are tightly clustered, indicating consistent performance characteristics.
+The $50^{\text{th}}$ percentile times for each of the core benchmarks are near \ms{50} as expected while the $95^{\text{th}}$ and $99^{\text{th}}$ percentile time tails are very tight, with the $95^{\text{th}}$ percentile being under a $2\%$ increase over the $50^{\text{th}}$ percentile times and staying under \ms{51}-\ms{62} (less than $3\%$ slower) even for $99^{\text{th}}$ percentiles.

 This is a remarkable result as it indicates that the \gc collector and runtime provide a very stable and predictable performance profile for the applications.
+Critically, this shows that the stability of the core GC seen in \Cref{tab:macrooverall} translates into well behaved tail-latency in the end-to-end application performance as well.

-We probe in more depth the intriguing question about the results in \Cref{tab:appdistribution}.
-Specifically, our idealized runtime is one where the performance profile for any given task is path-independent, alternatively the runtime behavior is memoryless, meaning that the runtime for each operation is not affected by the history of previous operations or the overall workload.
+As our idealized runtime model is one where the performance profile for any given task is path-independent, alternatively the runtime behavior is memoryless, we perform a further experiment to analyze this server application behavior in more depth.
+Specifically, we want to examine how the distribution of response times for each operation changes when: \begin{enumerate} \item Each operation is run in isolation as a uniform workload consisting only of that operation. \item Each operation is run as part of a mixed workload consisting of all operations intermixed. \end{enumerate}

-In our core-benchmarks we have fixed lists of operations that are run, both uniformly in the same code and intermixed in the \cf{Server} application, thus we can analyze the distribution of response times for each type of operation when run only in the context of the single core-benchmark \vs when run in the mixed workload.
-This experiment is shown in \Cref{tab:thing}.
+To accomplish this we created a \cf{Server} application that runs tasks from all three core benchmarks in a uniform worklist or in a randomly intermixed worklist, while disaggregating the timings into their respective benchmarks, via the following pseudo-code: